 - Decide on the best way to package the knowledge – Make the knowledge that you harvest easily accessible across the organization.

-The Combined Powers of Knowledge Harvesting and a Knowledge Sharing Platform
+Knowledge Harvesting and a Knowledge Sharing Platform: A Winning Combination

 The last step of packaging and sharing knowledge is arguably the most critical step when conducting a knowledge harvest.
 This is also the step where a knowledge sharing platform plays a significant role.